dylanthackeray/toronto_flood_cat_model/README.md

 ---

-## What This Is
+## What This Is / Motivation

-Canada has no national flood map.
-Flood insurance became widely available only after 2015.
-Catastrophe models that price flood risk are expensive and closed-source—pricing out the small insurers and municipalities that need them most.
+Canada lacks a unified, publicly accessible national flood risk model.
+At the same time, modern catastrophe models used to price and manage flood risk are proprietary, expensive, and largely inaccessible to smaller insurers, municipalities, and researchers.

+This creates a gap between who needs risk insight and who can actually access it.

+This project is an attempt to close that gap.

-This project builds something different: a transparent, reproducible Bayesian model that estimates flood frequency and severity with full uncertainty quantification.
-It's designed to be readable, defensible, and improvable by anyone interested in flood risk.
+It builds a transparent, reproducible Bayesian framework to model flood frequency and severity, with a focus on:

+ - explicit uncertainty quantification
+ - interpretability of assumptions
+ - modular, extensible design

+Rather than producing a single deterministic estimate, the model represents a distribution of plausible flood outcomes, making uncertainty -  especially in extreme events - central to the analysis.

+The goal is not to replicate commercial catastrophe models, but to provide a credible, open foundation that others can inspect, challenge, and build upon.

 ---